A Tale of Winter: Synopsis

-5 years later, Félicie is raising Charles' daughter, Élise, in Paris with her mother.
-It's the winter holiday season now and while still maintains the slim hope that one day she'll meet Charles again, she continues her daily life as a hair stylist in a salon managed by an older man, Maxence.
-We soon discover that Maxence and Félicie are having an affair, even though he is already in a long-term relationship.
-Concurrently, she also is having a relationship with a librarian named Loïc who is similar in age to Charles.
-As the time has progressed, Félicie knows that she needs to commit to one of these eligible suitors, though admitting she is not attracted to either of them.
+Five years later, Félicie is raising Charles's daughter, Élise, in Paris with her mother.
+She maintains the slim hope she will meet Charles again while working at a hair salon managed by an older man, Maxence.
+Maxence and Félicie are having an affair, even though he is in a long-term relationship.
+Concurrently, she is dating Loïc, a librarian roughly Charles's age.
+Félicie feels she should commit to one of these men but does not love either of them as much as she loved Charles.